Lexicon

 ORIGINAL

 The asymmetry between democratic forgetting and authoritarian erasure: persons may shed their past; power may not hide its acts.
 The anti-coverup invariant holds: institutional coercion never receives sunset.
 Power-time records persist; person-time records can end.
-Arendt understood that forgiveness requires the possibility of release from the past; the statutes of forgetting institutionalize that possibility for persons while denying it to power.
+Arendt understood that forgiveness demands the possibility of release from the past; the statutes of forgetting institutionalize that possibility for persons while denying it to power.

 Structured Discretion Architectures